 By observing my children over the years, I learned that it was safe to just let my children show me what was right for them.
 Often, my husband and I gave Will and Christina opportunities to experience different activities.

 Then we let their natural tendencies and interests choose which to stay with.
 We gave Will and Christina experience with a number of sports, especially skiing, roller skating, ice skating, karate, and tennis.
 They also experienced piano lessons, drum lessons (Will) voice lessons, and dance.

 Both Will and Christina chose ice skating as their favorite sport.
 Our whole family had amazing, life-changing experiences through figure skating, and Will and Christina both found careers in figure skating.
 Will had an interest in music and DJing, so he became a DJ at age 15.
 Will is still a DJ, too, with his own business, Dancing DJ Productions.
-Christina was always a dancer – and still is as a professional ice dancer and Zumba instructor.
+Christina was always a dancer – and became a professional ice dancer and choreographer.

 2. If I have questions, I just need to ask.